-We can see this more easily if we allow the pictorial appearance of a typical picture-consciousness to become gradually thinner untill, in a more or less continuous transition, we arrive at pure imagination.
-Let us construct a continuous transition from typical picture-consciousness to pure imagination.
-Intermediate stages might include the experience of seeing a caricature, of seeing faces in a bonfire, and of seeing landscapes on stained walls.
+We can see this more easily if we allow the pictorial appearance of a typical picture-consciousness to become gradually thinner until, through some intermediate stages, we arrive at pure imagination.
+The intermediate stages might include the experience of seeing a caricature, of seeing faces in a bonfire, and of seeing landscapes on stained walls.
 As we move through these stages, we become less and less dependent on a given pictorial appearance, which, in lived conflict with the perceptual apprehension of the picture-thing, is experienced as unreal.
 The ‘seeing’ of this unreal appearance is increasingly a simulation of seeing, a pretending to see.
 Accordingly, the conflict that establishes its unreality becomes less and less a directly experienced conflict and more and more a pretended conflict.
-When we finally arrive at pure imagination, the intermediate dimension of pictorial appearance shrinks to zero, and the intuitive but unreal appearance of the imaginary object is entirely a matter of pretending to see, or a playful simulation of seeing.
+When we finally arrive at pure imagination, the intermediate dimension of pictorial appearance shrinks to zero, and the intuitive but unreal appearance of the imaginary object is entirely a matter of pretending to see, or an intentional simulation of seeing.

+The simulative character of imagination can be further demonstrated by comparing it to remembering.
+Both imagining and remembering involve the implication of one act in another, the making present of something absent.
+To remember is to immerse oneself in the past, to search for and to activate the time that has passed.
+In remembering, consciousness posits the (past) existence of its object; it asserts its own truth and thus demands confirmation or denial by other memories and the memories of others.
+In contrast, in imagination, consciousness adopts a playful attitude, enjoying an “as-if” experience in a fictional realm, a quasi-world of floating appearance unconnected to the real world.
+In our language, imagination is, or essentially involves, a playful simulation of the normatively committed objectifying acts.

-If imagination is a playful simulation, then its non-positionality does not imply a complete absence of normativity.
+Given this conception of imagination as playful simulation, we can see why its non-positionality does not imply a complete absence of normativity (cf. Aldea 2020).
 A girl who plays at being a mother to her doll does not disregard the norms of motherhood; on the contrary, she tries to observe them with the utmost care and seriousness.
 But the care and seriousness are themselves played, and the girl takes pleasure in this careful adherence to the norms of motherhood because it is a normative identity that she is assuming freely, spontaneously, and playfully; the whole situation is her own creation rather than an imposition from the outside.
 Play is pervasively structured by norms, but norms reign freely in play.
 The same is true of imagination: as a playful simulation of intentional constitution, it is pervasively structured by the norms that apply to its object (in its true being), but it is not subject to these norms as in positional acts; instead, it assumes them spontaneously and playfully.

 3. Epistemic desire and perceptual presence